-If you are a Veteran who is struggling with alcohol misuse, please consider seeking help today.
-At AAC, the Salute to Recovery program supports and treats Veterans diagnosed with alcohol and drug misuse, in addition to co-occurring diagnoses, such as depression and PTSD.
+If you are a Veteran who is struggling with alcohol misuse, help is available.
+At AAC, the Salute to Recovery program supports and treats Veterans diagnosed with alcohol use disorder or substance use disorder, in addition to co-occurring diagnoses, such as depression and PTSD.

 Therapies used in the Salute to Recovery program include:

-- Eye Movement Desensitization and Reprocessing (EMDR): Helps patients find resolutions to traumatic events and life experiences.
+- Eye Movement Desensitization and Reprocessing (EMDR).
+This therapy helps patients find resolutions to traumatic events and life experiences.

-- Family Systems Theory: Looking at the family as an emotional unit and exploring its complexity to help Veterans find their places in the family unit after service.
+- Family Systems Theory.
+Looking at the family as an emotional unit, Family Systems Theory explores its complexity to help Veterans find their places in the family unit after service.

-- Pain Management Group: Teaches Veterans how to address and deal with pain and physical injuries from military service.
+- Pain Management Group.
+This group teaches Veterans how to address and deal with pain and physical injuries from military service.